lely-industries/lely-core/doc/coctl.md

     -i <ms>, --inhibit=<ms>
                           Wait at least <ms> milliseconds between requests (default: 100).
+    -m, --monitor         Do not exit on EOF (monitor mode).
     -W, --no-wait         Do not wait for the previous command to complete before accepting the next one.